Apricot Orange Irish Soda Bread

 Apricot Orange Irish Soda Bread is rustic and crusty on the outside, and moist and tangy on the inside.
 It’s studded with chopped apricots and orange zest for a sunny twist on the classic!

 I owe my love of Irish soda bread to my sons’ first grade teacher, because she made it from scratch and brought it to school for her classroom St. Patrick’s Day feast.

 I bumped up the orange zest, because the more orange flavor the better in my book.
 The result is a sunny, bright soda bread with plenty of spring appeal.

-I love spreading orange marmalade on my soda bread for breakfast, and the citrusy, slightly bitter marmalade and the sweet chewy dried apricots make one great combination.
+I love spreading orange marmalade on my soda bread for breakfast.
+The citrusy, slightly bitter marmalade and the sweet chewy dried apricots make one great combination.

-Whether you decide to make this as a side for your traditional St. Patrick’s Day meal or make it any old day for breakfast is no matter.
+Whether you decide to make this Apricot Orange Irish Soda Bread as a side for your traditional St. Patrick’s Day meal or make it any old day for breakfast is no matter.

 - 2 cups whole wheat white flour*